shuliw/guidebookpy/README.md

-My Awesome Book
+My First Book on Git Book
 =======

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is a guidebook on Gitbook and Github built from Shuli's own experience.